The Ultimate Guide to a Successful Headshots Photoshoot

 Every engagement starts with a 20 to 30 minute call.
 We define goals: LinkedIn refresh, full rebrand, press day, or new leadership announcement.
 The key questions are straightforward.
 How many people.
 Which locations.
 What deadlines.
 Where will these images live, both online and in print.
 Do you have existing brand photography we should match.

 Background styles depend on company tone.
-Seamless grey works for finance and law.
+Seamless grey works for finance and law firms.
 Bright white suits healthcare and consumer brands.
 Textured office walls or outdoor NYC streets add personality for startups and agencies.
 For executive portraits, we often build a small mood board with examples so leadership and comms are aligned before shoot day.

 Personal preference matters.
 Some executives want a classic corporate setting with minimal distraction.
 Others prefer environmental backgrounds that show context.
 We adjust based on the brief, not a template.
 For headshots photoshoots in corporate settings, attire and background choices should reflect professionalism and authenticity, using neutral tones and clean framing to present a professional and approachable image.